Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Entropy-dissipation Informed Neural Network

 \subsection{Stochastic Gradient Computation with Neural Network Parameterization}

-While the choice of self-consistency potential \ref{eqn_self_consistency_potential} is theoretically justified through the above stability study, in this section we show that it admits an estimator which can be efficiently computed.
-Given an initial data point $\vx_0$, define the trajectory $\{\vx(t)\}_{t=0}^T$ via the initial value problem $\frac{d \vx(t)}{d t} = f_t(\vx(t); \theta)$, $\vx(0) = \vx_0$ (suppose that $f_t$ is Lipschitz continuous for all $t\in[0, T]$ so the trajectory exists and is unique).
-Define the map $X_t$ such that $\vx(t) = X_t(\vx_0)$.
-From the definition of the push-forward measure, one has $\rho^f_t = X_t\sharp\bar\rho_0$, where $\rho^t_t$ is defined in \eqref{eqn_CE}.
-Recall the definitions of the potential $R(f)$ in \eqref{eqn_self_consistency_potential} and the perturbation $\delta_t$ in \eqref{eqn_perturbation}.
-Use the change of variable formula of the push-forward measure in (a) and the Fubini's theorem in (b).
+While the choice of the \EINN\ loss (\ref{eqn_self_consistency_potential}) is theoretically justified through the above stability study, in this section, we show that it admits an estimator which can be efficiently computed.
+Define the flow map $X_t$ via the ODE $\ud \vx(t) = f_t(\vx(t); \theta)\ud t$ with $\vx(0) = \vx_0$ such that $\vx(t) = X_t(\vx_0)$.
+From the definition of the push-forward measure, one has $\rho^f_t = X_t\sharp\bar\rho_0$.
+Recall the definitions of the \EINN\ loss $R(f)$ in equation (\ref{eqn_self_consistency_potential}) and the perturbation $\delta_t$ in equation (\ref{eqn_perturbation}).
+Use the change of variable formula of the push-forward measure in (a) and Fubini's theorem in (b).
 We have